A review of CHS’s current quarter earnings predictions

 Chico’s FAS Inc. (CHS): Earnings History

 Most analysts expect public companies to report earnings and revenue in line with their projections, but sometimes these figures vary from what they actually expected.
-In the current quarter, the company had earnings predictions made by 2 different analysts, who are expecting earnings to fall in between the range of 0.29 and 0.26 with an average Earnings Estimate of 0.28 which is in contrast with the last year earnings estimate of 0.28 and also replicates unch growth rate year over year.
+In the current quarter, the company had earnings predictions made by 1 different analysts, who are expecting earnings to fall in between the range of 0.25 and 0.25 with an average Earnings Estimate of 0.25 which is in contrast with the last year earnings estimate of 0.34 and also replicates -26.47% growth rate year over year.

 Chico’s FAS Inc. (NYSE: CHS) Ownership Details